-K-1 is the kickboxing promotion that emerged in 1993 in Japan with an idea to find out which striking martial art is the best.
-The letter “K” stands for karate, Kung Fu, kickboxing, and Kempo, and fighters fought under the unique set of kickboxing rules.
-It was so popular during the 90s and 2000s, that the “K-1” set of rules later became the official style of kickboxing.
+K-1 is the kickboxing promotion that emerged in 1993 in Japan with the idea of finding out which striking martial art is the best.
+The letter “K” stands for karate, Kung Fu, kickboxing, and Kempo.
+K-1 was so popular that the “K-1” set of rules later became the official kickboxing style.

 But, this is just the tip of the iceberg when it comes to K-1 and what made it so special.
 Keep reading this article to learn more about this unique promotion from Japan.
 We will explain the rules of K-1, how it differs from other styles of kickboxing, and remember the best fighters.